Paofeval/ecu/docs/index.md

          rgn_nam != ra)
 ```

-If information for !study_area was not available for a certain data layer, it was often gapfilled using an average of other values within its georegion.
+If information for {{ site.study_area }} was not available for a certain data layer, it was often gapfilled using an average of other values within its georegion.
 Georegions are defined by the United Nations ([unstats.un.org/unsd/methods/m49/m49regin.htm](http://unstats.un.org/unsd/methods/m49/m49regin.htm)).
-The other countries within the georegion with !study_area are: `r g_rgns$rgn_nam`.
+The other countries within the georegion with {{ site.study_area }} are: `r g_rgns$rgn_nam`.

-***layers-empty_swapping-global-mean.csv*** is a list of data layers that did not have values for !study_area and were not able to be gapfilled georegionally.
-This is because calculated scores of other nearby countries were used to gapfill values for !study_area instead of gapfilling occurring at the regional level.
+***layers-empty_swapping-global-mean.csv*** is a list of data layers that did not have values for {{ site.study_area }} and were not able to be gapfilled georegionally.
+This is because calculated scores of other nearby countries were used to gapfill values for {{ site.study_area }} instead of gapfilling occurring at the regional level.
 These layers especially should be substituted with local data.

 ## *conf* folder